-Couples can also consult a financial advisor to help them divide assets and plan for a financial future after divorce.
+A financial advisor can help you divide assets and navigate your future after a divorce.

 1. Determine Your Filing Status